Urigo/angular-meteor/README.md

       }
     });

-The current way to use the Meteor.collections method is to do this:
+The current way to use the Meteor.users is to do this:

     Users = Meteor.users;